 What you need to bring for Sigiriya day tour from Colombo

-Sigiriya rock climb lasts around 1 hour and it can be less or more based on your physical fitness.
-The visitors are using the ancient steps caved onto the natural rock, which is worn.
-Most of the ancient steps are narrow.
-A part of the steps is newly created using iron E.g. the stairs after the lion’s paw are created more solidly using the iron.
+The upward walk on Sigiriya rock takes around 1 hour and it can be less or more based on your physical fitness.
+The visitors are using the ancient steps caved onto the natural rock, which is worn to reach the summit.
+Most ancient steps are narrow.
+A part of the steps are newly created using iron plates, E.g. the stairs after the lion’s paw are created more solidly using the iron plates.
 It is easy to climb on newly created stairs than on the ancient steps.

 It is highly recommended to wear comfy shoes in order to make the climb easier and comfortable.
 Sigiriya rock climb is purely an outdoor activity and visitors are fully exposed to the strong sunlight.
 A physical activity under High-humidity and warm weather makes you sweat a lot, therefore, it is highly recommended to take enough fluid before you start the climb.

 The visitors are not able to buy drinking water once they enter the site, same times there is no possibility to use the toilet once the visitors enter the site.
 Usually, the visitors spend about 3 hours in Sigiriya historical site, once they enter it.

 Sigiriya day tour from Colombo in a nutshell

 Sigiriya day tour from Colombo is considered as a must-do activity when holidaying in Colombo.
 The trip starts at 05.00 am from Colombo and you will reach Sigiriya about at around 09.00 am.
 However, the duration of the transfer can be varied due to traffic conditions.

 The very first activity of the trip is the trek to the Sigiriya rock fortress, which is the main activity on this Sigiriya day tour from Colombo.
 The trek to the Sigiriya rock fortress lasts around 3-4 hours depending on your physical fitness.